FalconSeeker/Cells/README.md

 # Cells
 Cells plugin like TitanMC.
-Tutorial on how to use the plugin is on the wiki
+NOTE: This plugin will become private once the wiki page is finished